antlas0/meshtastic_visualizer/README.md

 Work based on original repository of "Meshtastic Chat Desktop"

 > Meshtastic Chat Desktop is a desktop application designed for Meshtastic device users who want to send and receive messages using their Meshtastic device via their desktop.
-The application supports Windows, Linux, and Raspberry Pi.

 I forked the initial repo to work on the UI and backend interaction.
 The objective is to provide a build on Linux to be able to graphically view a meshtastic node, without re-doing what the Python Meshtastic CLI does best.